jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 --- abstract

-As specified in {{!RFC5280}}, key usages are specified in X.509 certificates using the certificate extensions "Key Usage" and "Extended Key Usage".
-This document defines an Extended Key Usage (EKU) relating to keys that are reserved for the purpose of signing attestation evidence as introduced in {{!RFC9334}}.
+As described in {{!RFC5280}}, key usages are specified in X.509 certificates using the certificate extensions "Key Usage" and "Extended Key Usage".
+This document defines an Extended Key Usage (EKU) relating to keys that are dedicated to the purpose of signing attestation evidence as introduced in {{!RFC9334}}.